MiltonStanley/Synthduino/README.md

       melody[i].play(12)    // play the note on pin 12
     }

-To Do list
+TODO list
 ----------
-0. Merge StandardCplusplus library (https://github.com/maniacbug/StandardCplusplus)'s vector into this one to enforce KISS principle.
+0. Merge StandardCplusplus library (https://github.com/maniacbug/StandardCplusplus)'s vector & map into this one to enforce KISS principle.
+(Still gonna use vector?)
-1. Build support for Melody class - vector<note>, with timing offsets
+1. Build support for Melody class - vector<note>
-2. Build support for Channel class - does the actual signalling to pin
+2. Build support for Channel class - does the actual signalling to pin - map, key is timing offset, data is frequency Compare millis() to key at first point (automatic? point of map is order is irrelevant); if match (or >) then execute command (toggle square wave) and pop it off the front
-3. Possibly add a mixer class, for handling multiple channels (merges channels for total timing across all pins)
+3. Possibly add a Mixer class, for handling multiple channels (merges channels for total timing across all pins)